 Citing Images in APA (from State College of Florida)

-When quoting sources, APA format uses an author/year/page method of citation.
+When quoting sources, APA style uses an author/year/page method of citation.
 The author's last name is given in the text of your writing followed by the year of publication in parentheses, with the page number in parentheses after the quote.
 For example:

 When speaking of successful people, Gladwell (2008) states "what truly distinguishes their histories is not their extraordinary talent but their extraordinary opportunities" (p.
 81).